ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 **Sharding** as per [*' On the Security and Performance of Blockchain Sharding'*](https://eprint.iacr.org/2021/1276)

-**Sub-block confirmation protocols:** such as ([Bitcoin-NG](https://www.usenix.org/system/files/conference/nsdi16/nsdi16-paper-eyal.pdf) or [Flux](https://www.usenix.org/system/files/atc20-li-chenxing.pdf) are an active topic for research in 2022.
+**Sub-block confirmation protocols:** as seen in ([Bitcoin-NG](https://www.usenix.org/system/files/conference/nsdi16/nsdi16-paper-eyal.pdf) or [Flux](https://www.usenix.org/system/files/atc20-li-chenxing.pdf) are an active topic for research in 2023.
 Ergo blocks have *extension sections* with **mandatory and arbitrary key-value data**; by putting certain anchors there, it is possible to do BitcoinNG-style micro blocks, Aspen-like service chains or generic sidechains with just velvet or soft forks.
 Also see *[Flux: Revisiting Near Blocks for Proof-of-Work Blockchains](https://eprint.iacr.org/2018/415.pdf)*

 ## Layer 2 (Off-Chain)